Skip to Main Content

 Symptoms of Chiari Malformation Type I

-In Chiari Malformation Type 1 symptoms typically occur in late childhood or early adulthood.
-Headaches are the classic symptom for Chiari Malformation.
-They are typically in the back of the head and brought on by coughing or sneezing.
-A patient may also experience any of the symptoms listed above including headache and balance problems.
+In Chiari Malformation Type 1, symptoms typically occur in late childhood or early adulthood.
+Headaches are the classic symptom of Chiari Malformation.
+They generally are in the back of the head and brought on by coughing or sneezing.

 Symptoms of Chiari Malformation Type II

+In CM Type II, a larger portion of the brain extends through the foramen magnum into the spinal canal.
+Increased pressure is applied to the brain, resulting in varying symptoms.
 What is unique about CM Type II is its association with a form of spina bifida.
 Spinal Bifida is a birth defect in which the spinal column does not form properly.
 It has many different forms and presentations.
-Symptoms of CM Type II typically appear during childhood and typically are caused by problems associated with Spina Bifida.
+Symptoms of CM Type II typically appear during childhood (3) and are usually caused by problems associated with Spina Bifida.
 These include:

-Involuntary rapid eye movements
+• Involuntary rapid eye movements

-Irregular breathing
+• Irregular breathing

-Loss of arm and leg strength.
+• Loss of arm and leg strength.

 Symptoms of Chiari Malformation Type III